What were the causes of the Witch Craze in Europe, 1550-1700?

 Catholic versus Protestant conflict

 In the aftermath of the Reformation, there was intense competition between the Catholic Church and the Protestants denominations.
 They sought to ensure that there was great religious uniformity among the general population.
 For the first time, the ecclesiastical elite was concerned with the faith and the observance of the general population.
 The clergy had instructions to make their congregations comply with the doctrines of the Churches.
-This occurred in both Catholic and Protestant territories and was designed to instill in them loyalty to a particular religious grouping.
+This occurred in both Catholic and Protestant territories and was designed to instill loyalty to a particular religious grouping.

 One of the side-effects of this process was that anything that deviated from doctrine was deemed heretical.
 Many faith healers and those who practiced ‘white magic’ for fertility and good luck became suspect.
 They were regularly placed on trial by authorities who interpreted their beliefs and customs as sorcery and diabolical.